Environmental Art, Public Art, Sculpture, Sustainable Public Art

 For 12,000 years the Kumeyaay Indians used chollas creek as a migratory trail on their way from the mountains to the beach.
 Many of the plants along the way were used for food and medicine.
 Up until 200 years ago Chollas Creek began changing, as the settlement of immigrants moved into the region.
 However, in the last 50 years Chollas creek began to change rapidly with ever increasing loss of habitat and biodiversity. the creek had lost most of its natural geographic features due to freeways and other urban development that left Chollas Creek barely recognizable.

 In 2002 The City of San Diego embarked on a Chollas Creek Enhancement Program.
 The Design/Development Guidelines are based on long established City policies and are specifically designed to address: Wetland Restoration, and Rehabilitation of Native Species, Channel Reconstruction, Landscaping, Trail System, Public Art, and Education/Interpretive Program.
 All of this work is evidenced in the new Chollas Creek Park.
-The Integrated Narrative pubic art sculpture supports and encourages efforts to understand and preserve our natural resources for the betterment of the Southeastern neighborhoods of Sand Diego.
+The Visualize Biodiversity pubic art sculpture supports and encourages efforts to understand and preserve our natural resources for the betterment of the Southeastern neighborhoods of San Diego.

 Environmental Biodiversity & San Diego’s Chollas Creek

 Chollas Creek historically was healthy and biologically diverse.
 Many of the native plants species are now under threat or endangered.
-It will be important to study the native plants and pollinators for art with a sustainable solution.
 The Chollas Creek Restoration projects eradicated invasive species and re-introduced native riparian and upland sage scrub community to restore endemic & native species.

-Design Inspiration: Sand Diego Chollas Native Plant and Pollinator Species:
+Design Inspiration: San Diego Chollas Native Plant and Pollinator Species